ajazzar/rest-back-end/back-end/README.md

 See [../README.md](../README.md) for an overview of this Application.

-See [../front-end/README.md](../front-end/README.md) for information about the User Stories and the Folder/File paths.
+See [../front-end/README.md](../front-end/README.md) for information about the User Stories and some Folder/File paths.